Did you know that some citrus essential oils are not phototoxic?

 - Orange (Sweet) Essential Oil Citrus sinensis

-Robert Tisserand’s book Essential Oil Safety has some useful guidelines for using citrus oils and avoiding phototoxicity.
+Robert Tisserand’s book Essential Oil Safety has very useful guidelines for using citrus oils and avoiding phototoxicity.
 The information below is directly from Robert’s book:

 Safe Use of Citrus Essential Oils Per Ounce of Carrier Oil: